arc-language/arc-lang/parser/PACKAGE.md

 func (s *BaseArcParserListener) EnterPrimitiveType(ctx *PrimitiveTypeContext)
     EnterPrimitiveType is called when production primitiveType is entered.

+func (s *BaseArcParserListener) EnterQualifiedIdentifier(ctx *QualifiedIdentifierContext)
+    EnterQualifiedIdentifier is called when production qualifiedIdentifier is entered.

+func (s *BaseArcParserListener) EnterQualifiedType(ctx *QualifiedTypeContext)
+    EnterQualifiedType is called when production qualifiedType is entered.

 func (s *BaseArcParserListener) EnterRangeExpression(ctx *RangeExpressionContext)
     EnterRangeExpression is called when production rangeExpression is entered.